PE and Sport Premium

 Here are some of the success stories the sports funding:

 - A significant rise was seen in the number of pupils taking part in extra-curricular sport and physical activities, due to the increased focus on sport by school staff.

-- We have provided different members of the school community (staff, parents and children) the opportunity to participate in charitable sporting events including, the Acorns ‘Triple Run’ and St Mary’s Hospice ‘Chocolate Run’.
+- We have provided different members of the school community (staff, parents and children) opportunities to participate in charitable sporting events including, the Acorns ‘Triple Run’ and St Mary’s Hospice ‘Chocolate Run’.

-- Successful sports afternoon, which involved staff, children, governors and parents.
+- Successful sports afternoons, which involve staff, children, governors and parents.

-- We have seen an increased number of pupils cycling to school and are continuing with the ‘Golden Lock’ and ‘Bikeability’ initiatives.
+- Increased number of pupils cycling to school and are continuing with the 'WOW' and ‘Bikeability’ initiatives.

 - A higher profile and importance has been placed on PE within the school and has been introduced into other lessons where possible.
-Year 2’s Inspire workshop focussed on health and fitness.
-Other cross curricular links included ‘Indian dancing’ during ‘Inter Faith’ week.
+Year 3 piloted HSBC's Rugby Counts programme (2021).

 We now look forward to the next phase of improving physical education and healthy active lifestyles.